heiskr/u/README.md

 ### 2.6 Concurrency

-Grove has a similar concurrency model to Go.
+U has a similar concurrency model to Go.
 You can `branch` a call to run at the same time.
 Like `if` and `for`, `branch` does not require parenthesis around the first function call.

 ```
 for x to _ i